adialgo007/razorPayIntegration/README.md

 # Integration With Razor Pay

 1. Need to configure a rest template for integration with Razor Pay.
-If using spring boot framework, we can make a bean of Rest Template (with annotation @Bean) and autowire it at the required places and use it.
-Also, for better control and flexibility, we need to configure following in application.properties and configure the rest template with those properties.
+If we are using spring boot framework, we can make a bean of Rest Template (with annotation @Bean) and autowire it at the required places and use it.
+For better control and flexibility, we need to configure following in application.properties and configure the rest template with those properties.

 ```
 razorPay.connection.request.time.out=5000